 One study using data collected from 8300 adults with type 1 or type 2 diabetes found those with a higher fibre intake had a significant reduction in premature mortality compared to those eating lower levels of fibre.

-Lead author Dr Andrew Reynolds says people consuming 35g of fibre per day have a 35% less risk of dying early compared with people who eat 19 grams of fibre per day.
+Dr Andrew Reynolds says people consuming 35g of fibre per day have 35% less risk of dying early compared with people who eat 19 grams of fibre per day.

-His advice is to increase fibre intakes by eating more wholegrains, legumes, vegetables, and whole fruit applies to people across the globe.
+His advice is to increase fibre intakes by eating more wholegrains, legumes, vegetables, and whole fruit.

 New ways to add fibre

-“If you eat white refined bread or rolls, try changing to wholegrain bread or rolls.
-Try brown rice, try brown pasta, try adding half a tin of legumes to meals you already make.
+“If you eat white bread or rolls, try changing to wholegrain.
+Try brown rice, brown pasta, or add half a tin of legumes to meals.

-“Try an extra vegetable with your main meal – fresh, frozen, or canned without sodium are all good choices.”
+“Try an extra vegetable with your main meal – fresh, frozen, or canned are all good choices.”

 The health benefits of fibre

-They found consistent improvements in blood glucose control, cholesterol levels and reductions in body weight when adults with prediabetes, type 1 or type 2 diabetes increased their fibre or wholegrain intake.
+They found consistent improvements in blood glucose control, cholesterol levels and reductions in body weight when participants increased their fibre intake.